redrook/rookshot/one.md

 [Mark] WHAT?

-[Dakota] And we're playing her today.
+[Dakota] And we're playing her in a few seconds.

 [Mark] WHAT?